"Dr. Williamson has been a blessing to the BBSE!"

 In Fall 2024, I developed an outreach module called "Coding a Mars" rover that uses Scratch and ELEGOO Robots to teach the basics of coding, such as if/then statements.

-At the February 2024 EEAA meeting, I also gave a presentation called "Teaching Climate Change in Coal Country," inspired by my time co-leading and developiong the West Virginia Climate Change Professional Development Project, hosting 3-hour workshops via Alabama A+ College Ready, and leading a 5-part virtual climate change professional development via the University of West Alabama Black Belt STEM Institute.
+At the February 2024 EEAA meeting, I also gave a presentation called "Teaching Climate Change in Coal Country," inspired by my time co-leading and developing the West Virginia Climate Change Professional Development Project.

 I have been a collaborator on 3 NSF grants to WVU researchers to develop science communication resources develop outreach modules featuring their work to be integrated with the West Virginia Science Public Outreach Team (WV SPOT) ambassador training and K-12 school visits.